Charles’s Coronation: what music is likely to be played at the coronation of King Charles III?

 - What has the Queen done for classical music?

-When will the coronation take place?
+When did the coronation take place?

-Charles’s official coronation takes place on the 6 May, after a period of mourning.
+Charles’s official coronation took place on the 6 May, after a period of mourning.
 Queen Elizabeth II's coronation took place on 2 June 1953, over a year after her accession on 6 February 1952.

 Queen Elizabeth II and Prince Philip, Duke of Edinburgh, following The Queen's coronation in 1953

-Will there be a procession?
+Was there a coronation procession?

-What time does the Coronation service start?
+What time didthe Coronation service start?

-How long is the coronation service?
+How long was the coronation service?

 What happens in a coronation service?